arm/mlia/README.md

 ## Cortex-A

-The profile *cortex-a* can be used to get the information about supported operators for Cortex-A CPUs when using the Arm NN TensorFlow Lite delegate.
+The profile *cortex-a* can be used to get the information about supported operators for Cortex-A CPUs when using the Arm NN TensorFlow Lite Delegate.
 Please, find more details in the section for the [corresponding backend](#arm-nn-tensorflow-lite-delegate).